Which institution holds the most shares in Unilever PLC (UL)

 The top institutional shareholder in the company is Blackrock Inc. with over 18.77 million shares valued at $1.13 billion.
 The investor’s holdings represent 0.71% of the UL Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Gardner Russo & Gardner with 11.16 million shares valued at $673.35 million to account for 0.42% of the shares outstanding.
 The other top investors are Wellington Management Group, LLP which holds 10.17 million shares representing 0.39% and valued at over $613.7 million, while Bank of America Corporation holds 0.38% of the shares totaling 10.07 million with a market value of $607.61 million.

-Unilever PLC (NYSE: UL) is -7.50% lower on its value in year-to-date trading and has touched a low of $49.13 and a high of $63.89 in the current 52-week trading range.
+Unilever PLC (NYSE: UL) is -6.43% lower on its value in year-to-date trading and has touched a low of $49.75 and a high of $63.89 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The UL stock was last observed hovering at around $55.92 in the last trading session, with the day’s loss setting it -0.09% off its average median price target of $65.68 for the next 12 months.
-It is also 26.39% off the consensus price target high of $75.85 offered by 25 analysts, but current levels are -14.97% lower than the price target low of $48.56 for the same period.
+The UL stock was last observed hovering at around $56.30 in the last trading session, with the day’s gains setting it 0.18% off its average median price target of $65.68 for the next 12 months.
+It is also 25.54% off the consensus price target high of $75.85 offered by 25 analysts, but current levels are -16.31% lower than the price target low of $48.56 for the same period.

-The stock witnessed a 4.83% gain in the last 1 month and extending the period to 3 months gives it a -7.15%, and is 0.31% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.04% over the week and 1.21% over the month.
+The stock witnessed a 4.55% gain in the last 1 month and extending the period to 3 months gives it a -6.69%, and is -0.34% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 0.92% over the week and 1.08% over the month.

 Unilever PLC (UL) Analyst Forecasts